 Having spent several years looking at the undercurrents of post-war British social history — in particular the clash between the state and some of its most outspoken critics (protest movements, travellers and alternative communities) — I turned my attention to the “war on terror” in 2006.
 Like many decent-minded citizens of the world, I had been deeply concerned, from the moment Guantánamo opened in January 2002, that the US administration’s response to 9/11 was both cruel and misguided, but although I conducted some research in the years that followed, it was not until March 2006, when I read Enemy Combatant by the released British prisoner Moazzam Begg, that I asked myself the fateful question, “Who’s in Guantánamo?”
 The quest to answer this question consumed over a year of my life, involved me analyzing 8,000 pages of documents relating to the prisoners which were released by the Pentagon in 2006 after losing a lawsuit, and led to the creation of The Guantánamo Files.

 To coincide with the publication of The Guantánamo Files, I started providing additional information about the prisoners that I was unable to include in the book.
 See the links in the left-hand column for these 12 online chapters, which I completed in February 2009.
-Also in the left-hand column is my definitive Guantánamo prisoner list, published in four parts, which I first made available in March 2009, after completing the online chapters, and most recently updated in March 2014, as well as my definitive list of the Guantánamo habeas results, and — more for historical interest now — the annotated Bagram prisoner list I compiled in 2011.
+Also in the left-hand column is my definitive Guantánamo prisoner list, published in four parts, which I first made available in March 2009, after completing the online chapters, and most recently updated and expanded to six parts in March 2014, as well as my definitive list of the Guantánamo habeas results, my full list of everyone charged in the military commissions, and — more for historical interest now — the annotated Bagram prisoner list I compiled in 2011.

 One of the busiest journalists in the world